M-S0haib/Crewai-ShopingAgent/README.md

-**Shopping Agent for Mobile Store**
+# Shopping Agent for Mobile Store
 =====================================

-**Overview**
+## Overview
 ------------

-This project is a shopping agent designed to assist users in purchasing mobile phones from a virtual store.
+This project is a CLI-based shopping agent designed to assist users in purchasing mobile phones from a virtual store.
 The agent is built using the crewAI framework and utilizes a range of tools and technologies to provide a seamless and interactive shopping experience.

-**Features**
+## Features
 ------------

 * **Product Information**: The agent can provide detailed information about various mobile phones, including their prices, quantities, and features.